 Applying performance indicators to your marketing efforts and brand strategy will not only empower you to make corrective adjustments, it will supply you with the evidence you need to defend your recommendations before skeptical board members or CEOs.
 By subjecting abstract strategic imperatives to concrete metrics, you can point to tangible benefits supporting your policies and justifying further investment.

 We all recognize the value of monitoring business outcomes, but how can KPIs be used effectively in a marketing context?
 If you’re struggling to introduce accountability into your department or to identify opportunities for improvement, consider establishing some goals that define success for each of your brand initiatives.
 The first step in adopting KPIs is to specify the conditions or outcomes those programs are intended to achieve.
 Only then can you determine whether the data you’re collecting validates or challenges your strategy.

-If you’re managing a paid search campaign, designate the click-thru rate you’re targeting, as well as the number of leads and sales conversions you hope to achieve.
-It may be painful to place that degree of pressure on your team, but without goals no amount of data can provide definitive performance into your efforts.
+If you’re managing a paid search campaign, designate the click-through rate you’re targeting, as well as the number of leads and sales conversions you hope to achieve.
+It may be painful to place that degree of pressure on your team, but without goals, no amount of data can provide definitive performance into your efforts.